 The secret to tender flavorful beef is to gently simmer the meat in a broth made from dashi, mirin, sake, and soy sauce.
 Sweet soy sauce flavored thinly sliced beef and onion are served on top of plain steamed rice.
 This incredibly delicious rice bowl recipe is unbelievably so easy to make and comes together in less than 30 minutes.

-What is Gyudon?
+What Is Gyudon?

 Gyudon is literally a beef bowl (“gyu” means beef, “don” is short of donburi or rice bowl).
 Gyudon is actually fast food in Japan.
 It is one of Japan’s best-loved convenience foods because it is cheap, filling, easy to prepare, and eat.
 People in Japan usually want gyudon for a quick lunch or dinner whereas western people go to McDonald’s or KFC.
 You can find those Gyudon fast-food chain restaurants everywhere in Japan.